Quantum property testing in sparse directed graphs: Quantum algorithm for testing subgraph-freeness

 \subsection{The algorithm for $k=2$}

 To illustrate our algorithm, we first consider the $k=2$ case to build some intuition.
 Here, our algorithm generalizes the BHT algorithm for collision finding \cite{BHT} in the context of graphs.
 The high level idea is that if we manage to sample a vertex from each of the two source components of an $H$-subgraph (a collision), then by querying their ``surroundings'' we will discover the $H$-instance.
 In the following, we set $h=|V(H)|$, the number of vertices in $H$. \begin{enumerate} \item Sample a uniformly random vertex subset $\cS$ of size $t=\Theta(N^{1/3})$ in $G$.
-Perform a depth-$h$ BFS from every vertex in $\cS$.

-\item Perform Grover search over the remaining vertices $V \backslash \cS$ in the following way.
-A vertex $v$ is marked if there exists another vertex $u\in \cS$ such that $u$ and $v$ are from the 2 different source components of an $H$ subgraph of $G$.
+Perform a depth-$h$ BFS from every vertex in $\cS$. \item Perform Grover search over the remaining vertices $V \backslash \cS$ in the following way.
+A vertex $v$ is marked if there exists another vertex $u\in \cS$ such that $u$ and $v$ are from the 2 different source components of an $H$ subgraph of $G$. \item If any occurrence of $H$ in $G$ is found, output \textbf{Reject}.
+Otherwise, output \textbf{Accept}. \end{enumerate}